彭文朗 | michelle man-long pang

 the 'linguist' in me:

-language, identity & belonging / polyculturalism, multilingualism & identity construction / linguistic spaces & language rights / language contact & sociocultural implications / ethnography / digital humanities / collaborative workthe 'artist' in me:
+language, society, identity & belonging / polyculturalism & multilingualism / language & migration / identity in narratives / linguistic spaces & language rights / language contact & sociocultural implications / ethnography & narrative inquiry / ESOL & language / digital humanities / collaborative workthe 'artist' in me:

 freelance graphic designer & digital illustrator / videography & editing / a chorister with a deep fear of baroque & medieval pieces